bucs110fall2023/final-project-team-fos/README.md

 9. Verify that the player’s spaceship moves down.
 Expected Outcome: The player’s spaceship should move left/right/up/down in response to the arrow key inputs.

-Test Case 5: Abilitybox Collision Detection
+Test Case 5: Abilitybox Collision Detection/
-Test Description: Ensure that collisions between the player and abilityboxes are detected correctly.
+Test Description: Ensure that collisions between the player and abilityboxes are detected correctly./ Test Steps:
-Test Steps:
 1. Start the game.
 2. Survive until the abilitybox comes down.
 3. Verify when collided with a abilitybox gets a ability.
 Expected Outcome: Player gets a ability when collided with a abilitybox.

-Test Case 6: Game Over Condition
+Test Case 6: Game Over Condition/
-Test Description: Ensure that collisions between the player's ship and enemy ships are detected correctly.
+Test Description: Ensure that collisions between the player's ship and enemy ships are detected correctly./ Test Steps:
-Test Steps:
 1. Start the game.
 2. If the player's spaceship collides with an enemy ship.